carlmontanari/scrapli/README.md

     results = conn.channel.send_inputs(("show version", "show run"))
 ```

-When using a network "driver", it is more desirable to use the `send_commands` method to send commands (commands that
+When using a network "driver", it is more desirable to use the `send_command` method to send a command (command that
- would be ran at privilege exec in Cisco terms, or similar privilege level for the other platforms). `send_commands` is
+ would be ran at privilege exec in Cisco terms, or similar privilege level for the other platforms). `send_command` is
   just a thin wrapper around `send_inputs`, however it ensures that the device is at the appropriate prompt
    (`default_desired_priv` attribute of the specific driver, see [Driver Privilege Levels](#driver-privilege-levels)).